 All of the email addresses at theexiles.org are forwarders, meaning that they are not real email boxes, but just forward to email addresses.
-You access these using the cPanel.
+You access these using the cPanel, which is available by logging in to http://www.linksys.com.
 The login name is exilessf.
 Click on Forwarders.

-Google Maps require an API Key.
+In order to show locations of our events, Google Maps requires that we use something called an API Key.
 We have one registered to firstname.lastname@example.org, which we got through this page.
 Our key is:

 This is entered onto our site under Events / Settings / Google Maps.